Training priests and sisters overseas

-The Society of St Peter the Apostle (SPA) is the branch of Missio responsible for the training of future priests and religious sisters in mission dioceses.
+The Society of St Peter the Apostle (SPA) is the branch of Missio which trains future priests and religious sisters in mission dioceses.

 This society was founded by Jeanne Bigard (right) in 1889.
-Through prayer and finance it has continued to provide younger churches in the developing world with the essential help they need to train their own priests and sisters.
+It provides younger churches in developing countries with prayer and funding to train their own priests and sisters.

-In 1922, Pope Pius XI placed the SPA under papal patronage and gave it the task of supporting each and every seminary in the missionary world.
+In 1922, Pope Pius XI placed the SPA under Papal patronage.
+He gave it the task of supporting each and every seminary in the missionary world.

-Without your help, mission dioceses would struggle to fund the training of the priests they so urgently need.
+Without your donations, mission dioceses would struggle to train the priests they so urgently need.

-Even one new priest makes a world of difference to the lives of Catholics in remote areas, where Mass may only be celebrated three or four times in a single year.
+Even one new priest makes a world of difference to Catholics in remote areas, where Mass may only be celebrated three or four times a year.

-SPA supporters receive Mission Tomorrow magazine free of charge.
+SPA supporters receive a Mission Tomorrow magazine free of charge.